Austinuc/alx-low_level_programming/0x01-variables_if_else_while/README.md

-2-print_alphabet.c | Prints all the alpabets in lowercase 3-print_alphabets.c | Prints alphabets in lowercase and then in uppercase 4-print_alphabt.c | Prints all the alphabets in lowercase except q and e
+2-print_alphabet.c | Prints all the alpabets in lowercase 3-print_alphabets.c | Prints alphabets in lowercase and then in uppercase 4-print_alphabt.c | Prints all the alphabets in lowercase except q and e 5-print_numbers.c | Prints all single digit numbers of base 10